anan568/pizza-thrower-unboxed/README.md

 is this like our todo list?

 todo:
--art meeting
+- art meeting
--come up with arcade games (fun fun)
+- come up with arcade games (fun fun)